puiterwijk/flask-oidc/README.rst

 Project status
 ==============

-This project is in active development.
+This project is not in active development.